Wesalabdulghani/Recommender-System-Project-/README.md

 ## Dataset
 [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) is used to train.
-It vailable on Kaggle, specifically using the ratings_small.csv file.
-This dataset includes user IDs, movie IDs, and ratings, offering a comprehensive set of user interactions with movies.

 ## Requirements
 - Python 3.x